truemrwalker/wblwrld3/app/data/WebbleDevPack/README.md

 $scope.set("mySlot", valMod.addPxMaybe("mySlot", 42));
 ```
 ###_getValUnitSeparated_ ![Method][meth]
 When applied to a value (mainly slot values with CSS connection) it will attempt to separate the value from any possible present unit string and return an array with the value and the unit string separated, like for example "23px" --> [23, "px"].
-Values that does not confrom to this format just returns rubbish that can be ignored.
+Values that does not conform to this format just returns rubbish that can be ignored.
 This method mainly applies to CSS values with units like "px", "em", "%" etc. This method is mainly used internally by the Webble World core, but it is also available for possible external use.

 ####valMod.getValUnitSeparated(theValue)

 * **Parameters:**
     * theValue (Any) the value which is being targeted
 * **Returns:**
-    * (Array (Vector)) if succeded an array with the value at index 0 and the unit string at index 1
+    * (Array (Vector)) if succeeded an array with the value at index 0 and the unit string at index 1
-	    * failing separations returns arrays filled with useles trash e.g. `[NaN, "rgb(51, 51, 51)"]` which are supposed to be ignored
+	    * failing separations returns arrays filled with useless trash e.g. `[NaN, "rgb(51, 51, 51)"]` which are supposed to be ignored

 ```JavaScript
 // Iterate over all slots and print their Value-Unit separated version the slot value to the console (no matter of how successful that separation was)